-In cases of academic dishonesty, the student will be given an opportunity to appear before the Committee on Academic Standing.
-Decisions of the committee may be appealed to the Dean of Dental Medicine and the Vice President for Health Sciences Center.
+Committee.
+Decisions of the committee may be appealed to the Dean of Dental Medicine and the Vice President for Health Sciences.

 Students who develop medical problems that interfere with their dental studies may be granted a medical leave of absence by the Dean.
 The Dean will indicate the necessary documentation required to support the granting of a medical leave and the criteria for resumption of studies.